pronoy2108/Superfolders/README.md

-# Superfolders
+Superfolders

 A bunch of tweaks/utilities for Windows
+￼

+Utilities included in this repo:
+1. Minimal File Explorer